CodyMDillinger/Robotics/README.md

 i-Nash Trajectory-based multi-robot planning:  http://php.scripts.psu.edu/muz16/pdf/Zhu-Otte-ICRA14.pdf

 i-Nash Policy-based multi-robot planning:  http://php.scripts.psu.edu/muz16/pdf/DJ-MZ-AR-IFAC15.pdf

+Below are some gifs as code was developed over time.

 First gif is RRT but for multiple robots, with UI allowing user to enter any number of robots and click the start point and destination point.